| Pet Safety

 New Year’s Eve, etc.), many animals are lost, injured, or even killed as a

 result of their reactions to the commotion.
+It is very common for household pets

 to run away from home and become lost or hurt because they are frightened